-Dear Mr. Electrician: I live in a condominium community.
-While walking my dog I took notice of my 4 gang electric meter base on the side of the building.
+Dear Mr. Electrician: How does a four gang electric meter socket base get replaced?
+I live in a condominium community.
+While walking my dog I took notice of my 4 gang meter base on the side of the building.
 It has a lot of rust and looks very old.
 Is this something that I should contact my property association about?

 Labor to Replace a 4 Gang Meter Base

-I installed a Siemens 5 gang meter socket to replace the rusted four gang, single phase, electric meter base socket on a residential condominium building.
+I installed a Siemens 5 gang meter socket to replace the rusted four gang, single phase, electric meter socket base on a residential condominium building.
 The electrical service was 120/240 volts, with a four hundred amp underground feeder.
-The new four gang sockets are a vertical stack and would not line up with the existing feed cables so I used a five gang meter base.
+The new four gang meter sockets are a vertical stack and would not line up with the existing feed cables so I used a five gang meter base instead.

 For the entire job I figured about 40 man hours of labor which included driving two new ground rods with a new grounding electrode conductor and intersystem bonding termination, permit application, electrical inspection, call for a property markdown, arrangements with the power company to have meter locks removed ahead of time and to disconnect power when needed, pre-cutting and painting of the new meter base back board, advance notification to all of the dwelling unit occupants about the power outage due to work being done, labeling of existing tenant load wires, removal and disposal of the old multi-gang meter socket, and installation of the new multi-gang meter socket.